Mikko's code blog

 • Access to other users’ data must be blocked in back end.
 If you have REST API with URLs like this /user/<id>/trip-history/ the back end must restrict the access so that the authenticated user can only request their own data.

 I have never used discount codes obtained this way nor do I intend to.
-I have informed the ferry operator about this issue before making the post.
+I have informed the operator about this issue before making the post.
+Details of the story have been altered.

 Written by Mikko Haapanen who lives and works in Helsinki, Finland building useful things.
-Twitter
+Twitter/X